Top 5 This Week

 Finding Employment in South Carolina

-• Manufacturing: BMW’s Spartanburg plant, Volvo’s Berkeley County facility, Boeing’s North Charleston 787 assembly — SC is a major advanced manufacturing state
+• Manufacturing: BMW’s Spartanburg plant (the company’s highest-volume factory in the world), Volvo’s Berkeley County facility, Boeing’s North Charleston 787 assembly — SC is a major advanced manufacturing state

 • Healthcare: MUSC Health (Medical University of South Carolina) in Charleston, Prisma Health in Greenville/Columbia, Tidelands Health on the Grand Strand

-• Technology: Charleston’s growing tech ecosystem, anchored by Google Cloud’s Southeast region data center and a growing startup community in the city’s NoMo and Upper King neighborhoods
+• Technology: Charleston’s growing tech ecosystem, supported by Google’s long-running Berkeley County data center campus near Moncks Corner (home to its US East Coast cloud region) and a startup community building up in the city’s NoMo and Upper King neighborhoods

 • Government and military: State government in Columbia, significant federal military presence statewide